How to draw irregular / abstract vector shapes / paths in Photoshop CC 2017 2015 CS6 CS5 etc tutorial

 Photoshop can be used to create numerous irregular shapes and there are, as with most things in Adobe ® Photoshop ®, numerous ways of creating irregular as well as regular shapes.
 Also, it does depends, on your definition of an irregular shape.
 In my first example I will use the pen tool found in the Photoshop toolbox.
 Select the pen tool and then just click the document in different locations.
 Hold down the mouse at certain points to curve the generated path.
 To complete (or close) the path, just click the start point.
 As the pen tool creates a path, there is nothing actually visible other than a few points (or as many as you like to create) so go to the path panel / panel and select the generated work path and go to the right side menu and fill with the current foreground color (set this to black via the Photoshop toolbox).
 Another option (to make the path more visible) is to turn the design into a custom shape: go to the edit menu and define custom shape command.
+You can also combine any of the designs created with other Photoshop shapes such as the designs on this site such as doodle custom shapes / abstract shapes / wave shapes and tribal designs etc

 Instead of using the pen tool, use the next tool in the toolbox: freeform pen tool.
 Just select and then draw as you would with a normal pen.
 Personally it is easier to use an artpad / pen instead of a mouse (the example below was drawn using a mouse).
 Again, finish the creation of the irregular path by meeting the start point.
 Go to the path panel and fill with a color or use the define custom shape command.
 You can draw truly weird and wonderful vector shapes with the freeform tool.
 It is not the most elegant of tools but it does create some unusual and weird shapes.
 Another option to use to turn the design into a 'shape' is just to click the 'shape' button along the top option bar (this is with the most recent versions).
 The shape button turns the path into an immediate shape.
 You should know that the shape button does not turn the design into a custom shape and you need to do an additional step (edit menu and define command).
 You can continue to define multiple paths and at any point go to the define custom shape command and save the entire selection of irregular paths to a single CSH.